jfriedson/rust-deep-learning-framework/README.md

 # A (basic) deep learning framework in Rust
 This is an effort to really learn rust and refresh my knowledge of training neural networks.
-The API is inspired by Torch.
+The API is inspired by PyTorch.

 I've really enjoyed my time using Rust so far.
 Planning to add many more features and statistical results for common datasets.